 “Digital literacy” is thus about being ready to identify the best that digital has to offer our current circumstances in arts and culture (whatever that may be, trendy or no).

-“Digital skills” are thus about being able to implement these digital opportunites with the fewest negative or harmful consequences for oneself or community.
+“Digital skills” are thus about being able to implement these digital opportunities with the fewest negative or harmful consequences for oneself or community.

 “Digital transformation” is thus about being able to implement these digital opportunities while maximizing the greatest benefits to the cultivation of a more just human digital ecology for all.